-On just about every parenting site I visit, there seems to be a general theme I see over and over.
-A parent poses a parenting question to the group about their 18 or 19 year-old child, and the comments pour in along the lines of, “They’re 18, time to let go!”
+On almost every parenting site I visit, there seems to be a general theme I see repeatedly.
+A parent poses a parenting question to the group about their 18 or 19-year-old child, and the comments pour in along the lines of, “They’re 18, time to let go!”
 Or, “They’re an adult, not your choice.”

 Who even decided 18 was the legal age for becoming an adult anyway?
 And why?

-That set me searching, and I found a bevy of interesting answers starting with that’s when a squire was deemed a knight.
+That set me searching, and I found a bevy of interesting answers, starting with that’s when a squire has deemed a knight.
 I could only ask myself, “Really, we’re basing when a child becomes an adult on a data point from medieval times?”

 So let me get this straight.
-We’re leaving our 18 year-old seniors to be responsible for permanently marking their bodies with tattoo ink, but we’re wise enough to prohibit them from drinking or putting a quarter in a slot machine?
+We’re leaving our 18-year-old seniors responsible for permanently marking their bodies with tattoo ink, but we’re wise enough to prohibit them from drinking or putting a quarter in a slot machine?

 So as much as I’m willing to let you do you as a parent, here’s why I won’t be abdicating my parental responsibilities anytime soon.

-According to research published by the National Institutes of Health, a child’s brain doesn’t fully develop until they hit the age of 25.
-Their study shows a myriad of alarming things that young adults are susceptible to below that age.
+According to research published by the National Institutes of Health, a child’s brain doesn’t fully develop until they hit 25.
+Their study shows many alarming things that young adults are susceptible to below that age.

-For example, “the major cause of death among the teenage population is due to injury and violence related to sex and substance abuse.”
-Or, the fact that gamma-aminobutyric acid neurotransmission isn’t fully functioning in adults under 24, and this can be responsible for impulsive and immature behavior that leads to poor choices.
+For example, “the major cause of death among the teenage population is injury and violence related to sex and substance abuse.”
+Or the fact that gamma-aminobutyric acid neurotransmission isn’t fully functioning in adults under 24 can be responsible for impulsive and immature behavior that leads to poor choices.

-If you’re turning over all adulting, defined by the Urban Dictionary as “the tendency to do grown up things,” to your child who just hit 18 or 19, you’re essentially turning over executive functions to a prefrontal cortex that isn’t fully equipped.
+Suppose you’re turning over all adulting, defined by the Urban Dictionary as “the tendency to do grown-up things,” to your child who just hit 18 or 19.
+In that case, you’re essentially turning over executive functions to a prefrontal cortex that isn’t fully equipped.

 This part of the brain is linked to how we make critical decisions, how we determine right from wrong, the development of our personality, and how we socialize.